mars188/Transposable-Element-TE-detection-from-RNAseq-datasets/README.md

 - Count/Quantify RNAseq reads aligning to TEs
 - Performs differential expression analysis on TEs

-## Connecting to the HPC using a MAC/Linux machine and copying the data
+## Connecting to the HPC using a MAC machine
 - Open the "Terminal" app and type ssh NetID@jubail.abudhabi.nyu.edu
 - Enter your NYU password when prompted and hit enter
 - Once logged in, navigate to your personal "SCRATCH" directory or the any other subdirecotry where you want to run this workshop

-## Connecting to the HPC using a Windows machine and copying the data.
+## Connecting to the HPC using a Windows machine
 - Open the "Putty" app, and fill out the fields as follows Host name jubail.abudhabi.nyu.edu, Port=22, and then click on "Open".
 - Enter your NetId, and your password when prompted.
 - Once logged in, navigate to your personal "SCRATCH" directory or the any other subdirecotry where you want to run this workshop.